Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Inverse Problem for the Estimation of Parameter alpha

-Following the original work of Raissi {\it et al.} \cite{Raissi1, Raissi2}, we use a Physics-Informed Neural Network (PINN) to determine physically meaningful $\alpha$-values closely approximating the entropy solutions to the inviscid Burgers equation.
-The basic architecture of the PINN is the integration of a neural network with physical knowledge of the dynamics of interests through the inclusion of the associated mathematical model, both sharing hyperparameters and contributing to a loss function.
+Following the original work of Raissi et al. \cite{Raissi1, Raissi2}, we use a Physics-Informed Neural Network (PINN) to determine physically meaningful $\alpha$-values closely approximating the entropy solutions to the inviscid Burgers equation.

-The underlying neural network for our problem (Figure \ref{fig1}) is a fully connected feed-forward neural network, known as a multilayer perceptron (MLP).
+For the inverse problem, Alpha2net in Figure \ref{fig1} is not used because we are looking for a fixed value of $\alpha$.
 The PINN enforces the physical constraint,

-on the MLP surrogate $v_\theta(t,x;\xi)$, where $\theta = \theta (W,b)$ denotes all parameters of the network (weights $W$ and biases $b$) and $\xi = (\lambda_1, \lambda_2)$ the physical parameters in \eqref{PDE}, acting directly in the loss function
+on the MLP surrogate $\hat{v}(t,x) = v_\theta(t,x;\xi)$, where $\theta = \theta (W,b)$ denotes all parameters of the network (weights $W$ and biases $b$) and $\xi = (\lambda_1, \lambda_2)$ the physical parameters in \eqref{PDE-a}, acting directly in the loss function

-where $\mathcal{L}_d$ is the loss function on the available measurement data set that consists in the mean-squared-error (MSE) between the MLP's predictions and training data and $\mathcal{L}_r$ is the additional residual term quantifying the discrepancy of the neural network surrogate $v_\theta$ with respect to the underlying differential operator in \eqref{PDE}.
-We define the {\em data residual}
+where $\mathcal{L}_d$ is the loss function on the available measurement data set that consists in the mean-squared-error (MSE) between the MLP's predictions and training data and $\mathcal{L}_r$ is the additional residual term quantifying the discrepancy of the neural network surrogate $v_\theta$ with respect to the underlying differential operator in \eqref{PDE-a}.
+Note that $\mathcal{L}_d = w_0\mathcal{L}_0+w_b\mathcal{L}_b$ with $w_0=w_1=1$ in Figure \ref{fig1}.
+We define the {\em data residual} at $(t_i,x_i,v_i)$ in $D$: